DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.5.0.md

 - The more waves you defeat before the timer is up, the better reward you get

 Boss Room Rewards:
-- Tier 1 (Completed No Extra Waves): Passive Spell Pickup &
+- Tier 1 (Completed No Extra Waves): Passive Spell Pickup & 50 money
+- Tier 2 (Completed Some Extra Waves): Passive Spell Pickup & 100 money
+- Tier 3 (Completed A lot of Extra Waves): Passive Spell Pickup & Stat Upgrade Pickup & 150 money

 ### More Rewards for Completing Rooms
 - Restore health - 10% chance